Russian gas on Nord Stream 1 restart to be 30% of capacity -German regulator

 "That would be about 30% utilization.
-Other changes are possible," Mueller said in a tweet.
+It's better than nothing but of course not what is contractually agreed," Mueller said in an interview with ZDF broadcaster.

+Mueller said the flows could be changed upwards or cut further.
+"If we would get the 30%, then this would help in saving but ... we must first wait for what will be actually delivered," he added.

 Earlier on Wednesday, data from network operator Gascade showed that the gas entry point of Lubmin, where Nord Stream 1 makes landfall in Germany, registered a pickup in nominations from July 21, 0600 CET (0400 GMT), when maintenance work on the Gazprom-owned pipeline ends.